Xunnamius/hashnav/Docs/Documentation.md

 	{ page: 'home2', params: {object:1, object2:true, magic:'happening', object3:'~'} }

-An observer registered with the above trigger would call its observing function when the URI looked something like the following:
+An observer registered with the above trigger would call its observing function when the hash URI looked something like the following:
 	#!/home2&&object=1&object2=true&magic=happening

 <br />
 #####Trigger Syntax
-The syntax for trigger objects may seem esoteric at first, but it's actually quite easy (maybe even intuitive).
+The syntax for trigger objects may seem a little esoteric at first, but using them is actually quite easy (maybe even intuitive) when you get the hang of it.

-Taking our above example,
+Extending our above example,

 	{ page: 'home2', params: {object:1, object2:true, magic:'happening', object3:'~'} }